siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 	Pair  | Notes
 	-----|-------------
-	3.3v | This pair is located on the J13 connector closest to the corner of the board Xmin | Switch is typically positioned at left-most travel Xmax | Switch is typically positioned is right-most travel Ymin | Switch is typically at front of machine
+	3.3v | This pair is located on the J13 connector closest to the corner of the board Xmin | Corresponding switch is typically positioned at left-most travel of the machine Xmax | Switch typically at right-most travel
+	Ymin | Switch typically at front of machine
-	Ymax | Switch is typically at rear of machine
+	Ymax | Switch typically at rear of machine
-	Zmin | Switch is typically at maximum height of Z travel Zmax | Switch is typically at minimum height of Z travel or omitted Amin |
+	Zmin | Switch typically at maximum height of Z travel Zmax | Switch typically at minimum height of Z travel or omitted Amin |
 	Amax |